wbira/blog.content/content/posts/http-pooling.md

 ---

 Hello!
-Today post will be a quick one.
+Today's post will be a quick one.
 I'll show you small utility, that I created for testing HTTP long-polling based API.
  <!--more-->